martinchernyavskiy/Notes/CS/CS 544/Lectures/Locks.md

 - *Lock can be held only by one thread at a time*
 - *Lock granularity affects the runtime speed tremendously*
 	- eg if you lock acquire and release each loop iteration is worse than holding the lock outside of the loop (course grained locking vs. fine grained)
+- *Deadlock happens when multiple threads try to acquire multiple locks in a different order.
+The best practice is for them to acquire locks in the exact same order*

 ## Locks Demo
 ?